codeforamerica/form-flow/README.md

 ### Contribute New Live Templates

-If you have created a template which you feel is valuable outside the context of your specific app, you can contribute it to this project so that other teams can use it.
+If you have created a template that you feel is valuable outside the context of your specific app, you can contribute it to this project so that other teams can use it.

 1. Open Preferences (`cmd + ,`), search or find the section "Live Templates"
 2. Find or create the Live Template you want to contribute
-3. Right click and "Copy" (this will copy the Live Template in XML form)
+3. Right-click and "Copy" (this will copy the Live Template in XML form)
 4. Create a PR on this repository in GitHub which includes an update to the templates.
    a.
 Open [intellij-settings/LiveTemplates.xml](intellij-settings/LiveTemplates.xml) in this repo
    b.
 Paste at the bottom of the file